What are the criteria for patentability in your jurisdiction?

 A court action is the most effective way for a patent owner to enforce its rights.
 By filing suit before the relevant court, the patent owner may obtain the remedies of preliminary injunction, permanent injunction and damages.
 Further, an administrative action is available, as the administrative authority for patent affairs may also handle a patent infringement dispute.
 The patent owner may obtain a permanent injunction through the administrative authority, but it cannot award damages.
 However, at the parties’ request, it may mediate in regard to the compensation due.

 What are the stages in the litigation process leading up to a full trial?

 Once the patent owner has filed suit, the defendant has 15 days to respond or 30 days if it is a foreign party.
-The parties may then be given 30 days to file evidence and a court hearing follows.
+The parties then have 30 days to file evidence and a court hearing follows.
 After the court hearing, the court issues its decision.
-The first-instance decision may be appealed to a higher court; the second-instance decision is final.
+The first-instance decision may be appealed to a higher court, but the second-instance decision is final.